Superjomn/superjomn.github.io/content/posts/reduce-cuda.md

 | 8  | 107.226           |

-### warp shuffle with atomic {#warp-shuffle-with-atomic}
+### Warp Shuffle Combined with Atomic Operations {#warp-shuffle-combined-with-atomic-operations}

-Compared to the tiled solution, the atomicAdd doesn't need a temporary buffer and the kernel needs to launch only once.
-Let's take atomic together with warp shuffle.
+Compared to tiled reduction solutions, utilizing `atomicAdd` eliminates the need for a temporary buffer and requires only a single kernel launch.
+This segment explores combining warp shuffle and atomic operations for efficient reduction.

+The kernel template below demonstrates this approach, utilizing warp shuffle instructions to enhance the warp reduction performance, and leveraging atomic operations to write directly to the output slot without the need for temporary buffer and multiple kernel launches.

 ```C++
 template <int NT>